 For the year ended March 31, 2013, approximately 55.9% of new subscribers chose Option One, compared to 47.4% in the year ended March 31, 2012.
 Option Two represented approximately 40.9% and 34.9% of new subscribers signed up during the year ended March 31, 2013 and 2012 respectively.
 3.2% of new subscribers chose Option Three for the year ended March 31, 2013, compared to 17.7% in the prior year.
 Under Option One, our subscribers are contractually obligated to pay the processing fee at the time of subscription.
 Some subscribers, however, settle the processing fee after the completion of the processing services.
 Under Option Three, our subscribers pay the processing fee by installments.
-Because we recognize the processing fees upon such completion.
+Because we recognize the processing fee as revenue upon completion of the processing services, there is an outstanding accounts receivable if the subscriber has not yet paid the processing fees upon such completion.
 The amounts due within one year are recorded in current accounts receivable for Option Three.
 Accordingly, a decrease in new subscribers choosing Option Three resulted in a decrease in current accounts receivable.
 As of March 31, 2013, current accounts receivable amounted to RMB73.1 million (\$11.8 million), compared to RMB79.0 million last year.